-We have been seeking how we might be able to develop a Church and Community centre that will enable us to build upon a tradition of worship that stretches back over two hundred and eighty years, to continue to welcome and work with families, young mums, young people, elderly and lonely, to develop a community café, and a counselling service, to continue supporting local homeless charities, provide a quiet space for prayer and reflection, and welcome a whole variety of local groups who enhance the local community by their activity.
+We considered how we might be able to develop a Church and Community centre that would enable us to build upon a tradition of worship that stretches back over two hundred and eighty years, to continue to welcome and work with families, young mums, young people, the elderly and lonely, to develop a community café, and a counselling service, to continue supporting local homeless charities, provide a quiet space for prayer and reflection, and welcome a whole variety of local groups who enhance the local community by their activity.

-We have journeyed together in this process, through the highs and lows, the obstacles and challenges throughout this time.
-At no point have we been better placed to see the vision we have held for so long come to fruition.
+We journeyed together in this process, through the highs and lows, the obstacles and challenges throughout this time.
+We can now see the vision we have held for so long come to fruition.

-We now rejoice at the wonderful opportunity we now have to set the course for the next season in the Church’s life.
-We are selling a portion of the land for affordable housing, which will meet need in the town, and additionally, the Church and Community centre will be a blessing for generations to come.
+We rejoice at the wonderful opportunity we now have to set the course for the next season in the Church’s life.
+We sold a portion of the land for affordable housing, which will meet a need in the town, and we pray that the Church and Community Centre will be a blessing for generations to come.